 A Delightful Day on Island Brač.

-9.00 am We’ll start the day with a short 30 min ferry ride from Split to Sutivan on the island of Brač.
-This is the island made famous by white limestone, the island’s trademark, superb extra virgin olive oil, wines, seafood and friendly people.
-The lamb of Brač is also considered a speciality due to the salty grasses and herbs the animals graze on.
+9.00 am We’ll start the day with a 50 min ferry ride from Split to Supetar on the island of Brač.
+This is the island made famous by white limestone, the island’s trademark, superb extra virgin olive oil, wines, seafood, and friendly people.
+The lamb of Brač is also considered a specialty due to the salty grasses and herbs the animals graze on.

-From Škrip we’ll drive to the hidden treasure of Pučišča, a small town nestling on a picturesque bay and home of the famous School of Stonemasonry.
 From here we’ll make our way to the town of Nerežišća.
 As far back as the 11th century, this was the economic and religious centre of the island.
-Located inland and far enough away from the shores and marauding pirates!.
-The most popular icon of this village is the church of St Peter and St Paul, with a small pine tree growing out of it’s apse!
+Located inland and far enough away from the shores and marauding pirates!
+The most popular icon of this village is the church of St Peter and St Paul, with a small pine tree growing out of its apse!
 The church houses a valuable relief by the local sculptor Nikola Lozanica.

-Wandering through this magical little village takes you back to another era where everything was made from stone.
+Wandering through this magical little village takes you back to another era when everything was made from stone.
 We’ll continue on through the heartland of the island to the highest point called Vidova Gora.
-From here the views out over the coastline are stunning, with islands Hvar, Vis, and Korčula stretching out below in the shimmering blue Adriatic.
-On a clear day the Italian coastline is visible!
+From here the views over the coastline are stunning, with islands Hvar, Vis, and Korčula stretching out below in the shimmering blue Adriatic.
+On a clear day, the Italian coastline is visible!

 Following lunch we’ll head back to Supetar, visiting the Gallery of Dražen Jaksić, one of Croatia’s most famous and prolific stonemasonry sculptors, in his village of Donji Humac.
 From here a short 7 km drive will return us to our ferry, arriving back to Split at 19.00.

 Price per person 150 Euro per person based on a group of 24.